Plajta/eternity/README.md

 This bootloader exposes a USB CDC interface using TinyUSB with a [protocol](./protocol/) that allows for flashing the reset of the flash.

 # Size
-As this bootloader is written to use USB it's size is not exactly small.
+As this bootloader is written to use USB its size is not exactly small.
 It could still be slimmed down though so if anyone is interested in contributing, feel free to open an issue or submit a pull request.

 Right now the bootloader claims the first 32kB of the board's flash for itself even though it does only needs ~23kB right now.
 This was done for potential future expansion.
 If you still need that extra space, you can get it by modifying the `ETERNITY_SIZE_BYTES_STRING` setting in CMakeLists.txt.